mininet/mininet.github.com/source/_posts/2014-12-09-announcing-mininet-2-0-0.markdown

 ---
 layout: post
-title: "Mininet 2.0.0 is coming"
+title: "Announcing Mininet 2.2.0!"
 date: 2014-12-09 14:35
 comments: true
 categories: mininet releases
 ---
-Mininet 2.2.0 is coming soon!
-Mininet 2.2.0 provides a number of bug fixes as well as several new features, including:
+We are pleased to announce Mininet 2.2.0!
+This release  provides a number of bug fixes as well as several new features, including:

 * Improved OpenFlow 1.3 support